ImaginaryLandscape/django-jquery-file-upload/README.md

 [jQuery-File-Upload](http://aquantum-demo.appspot.com/file-upload) is developed by Sebastian Tschan, with the source available on [github](https://github.com/blueimp/jQuery-File-Upload).
 Example code is [ported to Django](https://github.com/sigurdga/django-jquery-file-upload) by Sigurd Gartmann ([sigurdga on github](https://github.com/sigurdga/)).
+Example extended to show how to create a custom view for models with extra required fields.

 Introduction
 ============